The official blog of the Lung Institute.

 In 2009, a study conducted at the University of Texas showed the potential for caffeine to actually improve lung function.
 The study looked at the amount of coffee consumed, smoking habits and pulmonary function.
 The results surprised some researchers.
 Smokers with lung damage actually showed an increase in lung function when they increased coffee consumption.

 While caffeine is still being studied to determine whether it could be a potential treatment option for people with chronic lung diseases, there are currently other options.
-Some people are finding relief and quality of life improvement after receiving stem cell therapy from the Lung Institute.
-To learn more about stem cell therapy, contact the Lung Institute at (800) 729-3065.
+Some people are finding relief and quality of life improvement after receiving cellular therapy from the Lung Institute.
+To learn more about cellular therapy, contact the Lung Institute at (800) 729-3065.